elastic/elasticsearch-rs/README.md

-# elasticsearch-rs:
+# elasticsearch-rs

-Repository for the official Elasticsearch Rust Client.
+Repository for the official Elasticsearch Rust Client, `elasticsearch`.

 The project is still very much a _work in progress_ and in an _alpha_ state; input and contributions welcome!